Photo: Tambako The Jaguar (flickr)

-In a resent experiment involving spiders and snakes, participants were asked to identify as quickly as possible the pictures of spiders and snakes among less ominous things like flowers and fungi.
-They were also asked to do the reverse, find the flowers and fungi among pictures of spiders and snakes.
+Awhile back, participants in a study were asked to identify as quickly as possible the pictures of spiders and snakes among less ominous things like flowers and fungi.
+They were also asked to do the reverse: to find the flowers and fungi among pictures of spiders and snakes.

-There’s a similar study that shows how we are also quick to notice angry faces in a crowd, as opposed to more benign faces.
-These results suggest that we are predisposed to seek out these potential threats.
+There’s a similar study that shows how we are similarly quick to notice angry faces in a crowd, as opposed to more benign faces.
+These results suggest that we might be predisposed to seek out these potential threats.
 The theory is that this heightened perception is a remnant of our primal past, when humans needed this perception to survive.